preciofishbone/OmniaDocsG2/blocks/general-block-settings/filter-options-block/index.rst

 + **Fixed filter area**: (A description will be added soon).
 + **Dialog position**: You can choose to place the dialog Left or Right.

-+ **Only search when using filter**: If you select this option the list is empty when the user enters the page.
-The user must choose a filter for the search to be executed.
-+ **Hide filter by default**: If you chose a search box you can select this option.
-Then no filters are shown until users has executed a search and got a search result.

 Settings for search box
 ***************************
 If you added a Search Box a number of options becomes available under a dot menu: